works in progress

-The Amulet: Sarah and I are also collaborating on a fantasy series set in ancient Ireland (after the Celts "invaded" and before Rome emerged as a European power).
+The Amulet: My friend, Sarah Webb, and I are collaborating on a fantasy series set in ancient Ireland (after the Celts "invaded" and before Rome emerged as a European power).

 The first book, The Amulet, follows twelve-year-old Conn mac Mahan through a crisis of succession as his grandfather, a regional king, and his father, the designated heir, die almost simultaneously.
 Conn must escape his enemies, but he must also decide whether to seek the kingship for himself or find a more suitable candidate among the men of his clan who are "king material."
 Conn is not sure what he wants to be—king? priest? poet?
 In his quest, he is helped by Rhys mac Madoc, a shipwrecked Welsh bard and Rhys's twelve year old daughter, Cerrin, who wants to be a poet like her father.

 The second book in the series focuses on Cerrin, now studying to be a poet at the Ancient Blackbird School on the shores of Lach Lein (modern-day Killarney).
 Cerrin's Teacher, Riordan, is a troubled man whose wife drowned in the lake and whose daughter, Nessa, was left mute.
 Nessa may or may not be a changeling, and Riordan's wife may be in thrall to the King of the Dark Water who rules the depths of the lake.
 Whatever happened to them, Riordan has lost his poetic powers, and the school is suffering the loss of its chief bard.
 Riordan seeks healing, while Cerrin, an accomplished flautist, tries to communicate with his daughter through the medium of music.